Campaign of the Month: April 2013

 Str 10 Dex 14 Con 15 Int 21 Wis 12 Cha 8

-Conjuration Specialist (Necromancy and Enchantment are prohibited schools), Summon Familiar (weasel), Scribe Scroll, Skill Focus: Spellcraft, Expanded Spellbook x 3, Greater Spell Focus: Conjuration, Minor Conjuration Esoterica (summons gain extra HP = 1/caster level, +2 Caster Level increase when casting spells from Conjuration school, Major School Esoterica (3/day, cast Conjuration spell with casting time of 1 standard action as a swift action)
+Conjuration Specialist (Necromancy and Enchantment are prohibited schools), Spirit Familiar, Scribe Scroll, Skill Focus: Spellcraft, Expanded Spellbook x 3, Greater Spell Focus: Conjuration, Minor Conjuration Esoterica (summons gain extra HP = 1/caster level), Moderate School Esoterica (+2 Caster Level increase when casting spells from Conjuration school), Major School Esoterica (3/day, cast Conjuration spell with casting time of 1 standard action as a swift action), Secret from Beyond – Tudor’s Debt (sacrifice spirit familiar to restore Chaplain Creed to life as the true resurrection spell), Emerald Summons

-Augmented Summoning, Metamagic School Focus (Conjuration), Spell Focus (Conjuration), Kiss of Astoras, Rapid Spell, Sculpt Spell, Sudden Maximize, Empower Spell
+Augmented Summoning, Metamagic School Focus (Conjuration), Spell Focus (Conjuration), Kiss of Astoras, Rapid Spell, Sculpt Spell, Sudden Maximize, Empower Spell, Great Fortitude

 Common, Abyssal, Celestial, Draconic, Elven, Infernal